g-piras/HTML-Project/README/readme.md

 **To the database... and back**

-After we created the database we wanted to test a "callback" form the db to an HTML to help page owners to manage users information. the result is in [registered_user_page.php](./../registered_user_page.php).
+After we created the database we wanted to test a "callback" from the db to an HTML to help page owners to manage users information.
+The result is in [registered_user_page.php](./../registered_user_page.php).
-The page is softly styled with some CSS and Bootstrap.
+The page is softly styled with some CSS.
 All datas will fill a table.
-**This is just a test!!!**
+**This is just a test!**
-**The page is not secure!**
+**The page is not secure!!!**

 #### NOTES

 - In this project we didn' t create a login area.
 - Database is located on localhost
-- There's no message to display user that its registration was successfully
 - Some areas as already underlined could not be secure and data could be not safe